 Address: Centennial Park – Spreckels Park – Tidelands Park – Coronado, CA 92118

-At Tidelands Park, you can also enjoy views of the waterfront while enjoying its many playgrounds, which are considered one of the best for disabled children and adults.
-It is the largest San Diego Bay park, also home to picnic tables for enjoyable outings.
+At Tidelands Park, you can enjoy waterfront views while enjoying its many playgrounds considered one of the best for disabled children and adults.
+It is the largest San Diego Bay Park and home to picnic tables for enjoyable outings.

-For those that want to explore downtown Coronado, you can visit Spreckels Park, located in the heart of Coronado.
-A central gazebo hosts summer concerts and events for the family to enjoy.
+Those who want to explore downtown Coronado can visit Spreckels Park in the heart of Coronado.
+A central pavilion hosts summer concerts and events for the family to enjoy.
 You can also find a jungle gym and dozens of unique trees to provide ample shade and picnic areas.
 Check out the Spreckels Park website for more information.

-See Related: Fun & Best Things to Do in Ramona, California
+See Related: Things to Do in Ramona, California

 17. Golf at The Coronado Municipal Golf Course